oxequa/flutter_cache_image/README.md

 [![pub package](https://img.shields.io/pub/v/cache_image.svg)](https://pub.dartlang.org/packages/cache_image)

-A flutter library to download and cache images.
-This package supports the download of images from a standard *network path* and from a *firebase storage path*.
+A Flutter plugin to load and cache network or firebase storage images with a retry mechanism if the download fails.

-This package depends only on Flutter firebase storage and path provider; there are no other external dependencies.
+This package supports the download of images from a standard *network path* and from a *firebase storage gs path*.

-Images are stored ok the temporary directory of the app.
+Images are stored in the temporary directory of the app.

-## How to add
+## Usage

-Add to pubspec.yaml:
+To use this plugin, add firebase_storage as a dependency in your pubspec.yaml file.

 ```
 dependencies:
-  cache_image: "^1.0.0"
+  cache_image: "^1.0.4"

 ```

-Add it to a dart file:
+Import cache_image in a dart file:
 ```
 import 'package:cache_image/cache_image.dart';
 ```